MidwesternInteractive/laravel-kit/README.md

 npm install
 ```

-We utilize larvel mix to handle the building of assets.
-Visit the [MIX Documention](https://laravel.com/docs/master/mix) for more information.
+We utilize laravel mix to handle the building of assets.
+Visit the [MIX Documentation](https://laravel.com/docs/master/mix) for more information.

 Structure your assets by `core`, `theme` and `application` as necessary in the `webpack.mix.js` file.
 ```js